BAD ENGINEERING IDEAS

 where EM forces allow atoms to radiate energy away without having to directly transfer

-it to any other atom or particle.
-The problem is that this is generally much slower
+it to other atoms.
+The problem here is that this is generally much slower than the

 For any kind of space combat, with any kind of weapon system, you will be generating a